 This week, we're also simplifying the new community creation process, an important step in making the creation of an online community easy and seamless.

+An Online Church service is a service held completely online.
 A summary of streaming solutions, including how broadly they distribute their feed, tools for interaction and engagement, church-specific features, engagement analytics, and cost.

+Church online is best held on Altar Live.
 A Sunday livestream with lackluster chat interactions was the 2020 model for engagement.
 Here are the emerging requirements for meaningful online interactions.

 Pastor Aaron Winter of Hearts of Fire International does the teaching -- and trusts the discipling, encouragement and prayer to peer groups.